Fatima90NK/LunarGlowApp/README.md

 * Use **machine learning** to predict moonrise/set for future dates.
 * Add **Fun facts Moon in the sidebar** for educational purpose.

-### License
+## License

 © 2025 Fatima90NK - Fatima Khodabaks.
-All rights reserved.

-This repository is for **educational and personal use only**.
-You may view and study the code, but **you may not copy, distribute, modify, or use it for commercial purposes** without explicit written permission from the author.
+This project is **dual-licensed**:

+- **GNU GPL v3** (see LICENSE): free to use, modify, and distribute, provided that derivative works are also licensed under GPL.
+- **Commercial License** (see LICENSE_COMMERCIAL.txt): for organizations who want to use LunarGlowApp in proprietary or closed-source software without the obligations of the GPL.

+If you are interested in a commercial license, please contact: fatima_nuri90k@hotmail.com